Women In Film | Portland present Educate/Incubate Final Showcase. Tuesday, October 29, 2024; 7:30pm – 9:00pm

 The Indigenous Media Guild has launched a new site supporting its members along side strengthening its social media presence.
 Oregon welcomes this new resource and encourages producers and creatives to check out their listings to find your next crew.

-The new site is IndigenousMediaGuild.org and you cam find them @IndigenousMediaGuild on IG and FB.
+The site is icswa.org and you cam find them @IndigenousCreativeStageWorkers on IG and FB.

 IMG offers membership to both Indigenous/Native cast and crew, AND non native allies.
-All the information on membership can be found here – https://www.indigenousmediaguild.org/membership
+All the information on membership can be found on the website.

 In addition, IMG held a PA workshop over the weekend at Native American Youth and Family Center with the help of Outside the Frame.
 Continue reading...
 “Indigenous Media Guild Launches Website”